Macalester College: Admissions

 Macalester is considered "most selective" by the U.S. News & World Report rankings.

-For the Class of 2026, Macalester received 9,622 applications and accepted 25% of applicants.
+For the Class of 2029, Macalester received 8,816 applications and accepted 27% of applicants.

 Faculty

-Macalester has 188 full-time faculty, 94% of whom have a doctorate or the highest degree in their field.
-Twenty-nine percent of faculty are international or U.S. citizens of color.
+Macalester has 198 full-time faculty, 91% of whom have a doctorate or the highest degree in their field.
+Thirty-nine percent of faculty are international or U.S. citizens of color.
 The student-faculty ratio is 10:1 and the average class size 17.

 Academic program

-Macalester offers over 800 courses and 39 majors.
+Macalester offers over 800 courses each academic year, providing pathways to 39 majors, 40 minors, and 11 concentrations.
 Students may also design their own interdisciplinary majors.
 Courses are available in the physical sciences, humanities, mathematics and computer sciences, arts, social sciences, foreign languages, classics, several interdisciplinary fields, and pre-professional programs.
 Pre-professional programs includes pre-law, pre-medical, a cooperative architecture program, and a cooperative engineering program.
 The most popular majors (in order) are economics, mathematics, biology, psychology, and political science.

 The academic calendar at Macalester is divided into a 14-week fall semester (September to December) and a 14-week spring semester (January to May).
 All courses are offered for semester credit.
 Most courses are offered for four semester credits, but the amount of credit may vary.

 During January, Macalester students may earn up to two semester credits in independent projects, internships, or Macalester-sponsored off-campus courses.
 They may also earn up to eight semester credits in independent study during the summer through independent projects or internships.

-Study abroad and off-campus
+Study away

-Macalester College has a long tradition of providing opportunities for students to build an international and intercultural perspective into their college education through international or domestic off-campus study.
-Students may propose participation from among an array of overseas and domestic programs relevant to Macalester's liberal arts curriculum.

-About 60% of Macalester students study abroad before graduation.
+Studying away at Macalester is managed by the Center for Study Away, and it is called study away (as opposed to study abroad) because there are options to study away domestically.
+Nearly 60% of Macalester students study away before graduation.
 Eleven departments require off-campus study for completion of a major.

-Macalester has programs in the Netherlands, South Africa, Germany, Austria (e.g., at the University of Vienna), Singapore, and France.
+Macalester is a member of the Macalester–Pomona–Swarthmore Consortium, which administers a study abroad program in Cape Town, South Africa.
+Students in the program, variously titled "Globalization, the Environment and Society", "Globalization and the Natural Environment", and the "South African Program in Interdisciplinary Studies", study an interdisciplinary course at the University of Cape Town (UCT) co-taught by a faculty member from the consortium and two UCT faculty members.
+Macalester also partners with colleges and universities such as Carleton College, Duke University, and Middlebury College to offer study-abroad programs.
+It is also an exchange partner with Sciences Po in France.

 Academic consortia memberships

 Macalester is a member of the Associated Colleges of the Twin Cities (ACTC), a consortium of five liberal arts colleges in Saint Paul and Minneapolis formed to develop cooperative programs and offer cross-registration to their students.
 The other members are the University of St. Thomas, Augsburg University, Hamline University, and St. Catherine University.
 In addition to over 800 courses available on campus, Macalester students have access to all courses offered through the consortium without paying additional tuition.
-ACTC provides free busing among the campuses.

-Macalester also has an agreement with the Minneapolis College of Art and Design (MCAD) whereby students may take one course per term there, provided that Macalester approves the course.